zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/avh_matter/_index.md

 #       Edit
 # ================================================================================

-title: "Build and run Matter examples with AVH 3rd Party platforms"
+title: "Develop for Matter with Arm Virtual Hardware"
 # Should start with a verb, have no adjectives (amazing, cool, etc.), and be as concise as possible.

 description: >